Mareeam89/zero_day/README.md

-# My Zero Day Project
+# Zero Day Repository
-This is my first project on Git.
-I'm learning how to use Git and GitHub effectively.
+This repository contains various projects and exercises related to DevOps and System Engineering.